Using the experiment queue

 <mark style="color:$primary;">Output</mark>

-<figure><img src="https://3492874807-files.gitbook.io/~/files/v0/b/gitbook-x-prod.appspot.com/o/spaces%2FUqYDL9yvLTNUYW7H1Q6t%2Fuploads%2FjeekUaaiwCVkcOTomFDY%2Fget_queue.jpg?alt=media&#x26;token=58a8332c-732a-4976-b9cd-62ebb847ccc4" alt=""><figcaption></figcaption></figure>
+<figure><img src="/files/XssVzHX6Xv5JJvL3P0PL" alt=""><figcaption></figcaption></figure>

-### Cancelling a queued experiment
+### Cancelling an experiment

-You can cancel an experiment before it runs (status = <mark style="color:$warning;">`QUEUED`</mark> <mark style="color:$primary;">)</mark> by calling
+You can cancel a <mark style="color:$warning;">`QUEUED`</mark> or <mark style="color:green;">`RUNNING`</mark> experiment by calling

 ```python